 The possibilities achieved by combining different colours was soon appreciated, with the effects being exploited by cutting and with rock crystal.
 By the time intaglio cutting came along the use of multi-coloured cased blanks was the norm and became a specialty in which Stevens & Williams excelled.

 Having established a market for individual, decorated drinking glasses and a taste for multi-coloured cased glass ware Stevens & Williams applied their skilled cutting shop to produce intricately cut cased drinking glasses.

-The following compilation of patterns show the multi-coloured double and triple cased designs.
-They also produced single colour cased cut glasses but they have not been included in this compilation.
+This compilation of patterns show the multi-coloured double and triple cased designs in wine glasses recorded.
+As with intaglio cut glasses they also produced similar cut designs on liqueur glasses.
+In addition single colour cased cut glasses were produced but they have not been included in these compilation.